 The DIVISION and the FPA will coordinate technical assistance for prescribed fires and fuels reduction projects.
 The DIVISION will provide burn resources at the discretion and amount requested of the FPA based upon availability.
-All decisions to conduct any such burns shall be made solely by DIVISION who shall bear the sole operational and financial responsibility for all aspects of any prescribed burns including, without limitation, planning, conducting, clean-up of the burn, and any damages of whatever kind or nature that result from any such burn.
-The DIVISION will only participate on FPA's prescribed fires that have approved burn plans per NWCG standards.
+The DIVISION will only participate on FPA prescribed fires that have approved burn plans per NWCG standards.
 Prescribed burning costs are not eligible for reimbursement under the WFPP.